eslint/eslint/docs/developer-guide/unit-tests.md

 ## More Control on Unit Testing

 `npm run test:cli` is an alias of the Mocha cli in `./node_modules/.bin/mocha`.
 [Options](https://mochajs.org/#command-line-usage) are available to be provided to help to better control the test to run.

+The default timeout for tests in `npm test` is 10000ms.
+You may change the timeout by providing `ESLINT_MOCHA_TIMEOUT` environment variable, for example:

+    ESLINT_MOCHA_TIMEOUT=20000 npm test